 The Committee has the authority to engage independent counsel and other advisors as it determines necessary to carry out its duties, such engagement to be at the Corporation’s expense.

 The Committee shall meet at least once a year and shall meet at such other times during the year as it deems appropriate.
 In addition, the Chair of the Committee or the Chair of the Board or any two members of the Committee may call a meeting of the Committee.
 The Chair of the Committee shall hold in camera meetings of the directors, without management and non-independent directors present, at every Committee meeting.

 Two members of the Committee shall constitute a quorum.

 Procedure, Records and Reporting

-Subject to any statute or articles and by‑laws of the Corporation, the Committee shall fix its own procedures at meetings, keep records of its proceedings and report to the Board when the Committee may deem appropriate (but not later than the next meeting of the Board).
+Subject to any statute or articles and by laws of the Corporation, the Committee shall fix its own procedures at meetings, keep minutes of its proceedings and report to the Board as appropriate (but in no event not later than the next meeting of the Board).

 Review of Terms of Reference

 The Committee shall review and reassess the adequacy of these mandates at least annually, and otherwise as it deems appropriate and recommend changes to the Board.
 Such review shall include the evaluation of the performance of the Committee against criteria defined in the Committee and Board mandates.